Skip to content

 RAM Is the Real Bottleneck

 With 16GB total, memory management matters.
 Immich alone can consume 3GB during photo processing.
-I learned to stagger heavy operations: run backups at night, limit concurrent transcription jobs, and stop AnythingLLM when I'm not actively using it.
-A simple free -h command became part of my daily routine.
+I learned to stagger heavy operations: run backups at night, limit concurrent transcription jobs and stop AnythingLLM when I'm not actively using it.

-Self-hosting isn't about paranoia.
-It's about ownership.
-My documents aren't training someone else's AI model.
-My passwords aren't in a breach notification.
-My photos aren't being scraped for ad targeting.
-And when a cloud service shuts down or changes pricing, I don't lose anything.
+My documents aren’t training someone else’s AI model.
+My passwords aren’t in a breach notification.
+My photos aren’t being scraped for ad targeting.
+When a cloud service shuts down or changes pricing, I don’t lose anything.

 The Cost Comparison